kjhosein/nagios-freeswitch-plugin/README.md

 # Nagios plugin for checking various parameters on a FreeSWITCH system

 `check_freeswitch_health.pl` is a plugin for Nagios that checks various health parameters on a FreeSWITCH server.
-It takes advantage of the fs_cli FreeSWITCH command-line tool.
+It takes advantage of the `fs_cli` FreeSWITCH command-line tool.
+It may be extended to check practically anything that fs_cli can check.

 ## License